How to Get from Nice to Monaco: Every Option Explained

 • Use Moovit for live departure updates rather than relying on printed timetables alone.

-Private Transfers, Taxis & Helicopter
+Private Transfers, Taxis, and Helicopter

 Private Transfer or Taxi from Nice Airport to Monaco